Justinas-Sakalavicius/LogExplorer/README.md

 - [x] Please provide project folder structure.

 ### Bonus:
-- [ ] Add Boolean logical operator support in the queries (AND, OR, NOT...); (build an expression tree)
+- [x] Add Boolean logical operator support in the queries (AND, OR);
 - [x] Add multiple file support;
 - [x] Add log count value in the resulting JSON output;

 ### More bonus points:

+- [ ] Deal with duplicates;
-- [ ] Improvements are welcome 😊.
-For example, Deal with duplicates, combine results in a more readable format.
+- [ ] Combine results in a more readable format;
 - [ ] Implement database layer.
-Save results in a database of your choice.
+Save results in a database of your choice;
 - [ ] Implement options to send alerts based on the severity of the log.
-No need to actually send the notification, you can use Console.WriteLine().
+No need to actually send the notification, you can use Console.WriteLine();
 - [ ] Dynamic log parsing.
 Logs can have different columns, how would you attend to this?

 ### JSON Example (Result)